What Is Continuing Education? Definition, Types & Benefits

 • Lifelong Learning Record.
 A collection of badges serves as a verifiable record of your continuous learning journey.

-The main difference between Continuing Education (CE) and Professional Development (PD) lies in their scope and focus.
+The main difference between Continuous Education (CE) and Professional Development (PD) lies in their scope and focus.
 Continuing Education is a broader concept encompassing a range of learning activities that go beyond the professional realm.
 At the same time, Professional Development is specifically tailored to enhance job-related skills and knowledge.

 For example, imagine a marketing professional taking a course on graphic design (Continuing Education) out of personal interest.
 On the other hand, the same professional attending a workshop on the latest digital marketing trends (Professional Development) is honing skills directly relevant to their job.